• Home

 How do you unwind from the top job?

-Cooking, spending time with family and friends, and playing a lot of tennis
+Cooking, spending time with family and friends, and playing a lot of tennis.

 What’s the best bonus treat you’ve bought yourself?

-Lunch for one at the counter at Bentley’s.
-Flight of oysters, Dover sole meuniere and a glass of cold burgundy
+Lunch for one at the counter at Bentley’s: flight of oysters, Dover sole meunière, and a glass of cold Burgundy.

 Take us on holiday with you.
 What’s next on your vacation list?

 Antiparos in Greece, where I go back to every summer.
-A beautiful little house we rent, at top of a hill overlooking the Aegean.
+A beautiful little house we rent, at the top of a hill overlooking the Aegean.
 Greek salads and tzatziki for lunch; sunset dinners cooking fish caught by the local fisherman in the morning.

 We go to Antiparos every summer and will do Italy at least once a year.
-My wife’s family live in Tuscany and we have a special connection with Florence (where we spent a lot of our “youth”) and Venice (where we got married).
+My wife’s family live in Tuscany, and we have a special connection with Florence (where we spent a lot of our “youth”) and Venice (where we got married).
 I also love going to Marrakech when London gets gloomy and you need a dose of sun.

 How many days of annual leave do you take a year?

-15-20.
-My team would say zero… I’m working on that.
+Fifteen to 20.
+My team would say zero … I’m working on that.

 Join us at the Fortune Workplace Innovation Summit May 19–20, 2026, in Atlanta.
 The next era of workplace innovation is here—and the old playbook is being rewritten.
 At this exclusive, high-energy event, the world’s most innovative leaders will convene to explore how AI, humanity, and strategy converge to redefine, again, the future of work.
 Register now.